 Support is available

 There are resources available to help you with support and answering your questions.
 If you want to speak to someone about HIV self-test results, how to get confirmatory testing done, or to get connected to care, you can call the information lines in the HIV self-test kit package insert or visit the Care pathways pages on this website or whereto.catie.ca to find help.
-You can also access our I’m Ready, Talk app to make an appointment with a peer navigator.
+You can also access our I’m Ready, Test app to make an appointment with a health navigator.